-Take this medicine exactly as directed by your doctor or according to the instructions on the label.
+Take Aceclofenac exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Take Aceclofenac with food or after a meal.
+Take this medicine together with food or immediately after a meal.
 Try to take it at the same time each day.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.